BerserkChmonya/Slitherlink_Gamestudio/README.md

 # Gamestudio Application

 Gamestudio Application is a web-based game application built with Spring Boot.
 It includes a game called Slitherlink and allows players to post scores, rate games, and comment on games.
-The application features a simple user-friendly interface built with Thymeleaf, HTML, CSS, and JavaScript(Can be approved soon).
+The application features a simple user-friendly interface built with Thymeleaf, HTML, CSS, and JavaScript.

 ## Features